 - Backlink loss to specific pages

-Competitor publishing substantially better content for specific
+- Competitor publishing substantially better content for specific keywords

-section; fix the specific issue on each affected page.
+Recovery path: Page-by-page audit of the affected section; fix the specific issue on each affected page.

 Type 3: Gradual Drop (Rankings Declined Slowly Over Weeks/Months)